PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

 |

   Use ``Import Skillets`` with the ``Clone or download`` Github URL to import the skillet to panHandler.
+  Please refer back to [insert hyperlink here] for a more detailed explanation of importing a skillet.

   .. image:: /images/configure_tutorial/configure_skillet_import.png
      :width: 400